 ‘this fellow said “I'm able to destroy the temple of God and rebuild it in three days.”’Matthew 26:61, NIV

 He never said that; there was no record of that.
-There's something similar to that recorded in John 2: 19 and the following verses, where Jesus is referring to himself as being able to be raised up after three days if he was destroyed by death, which is a prophecy of his resurrection.
+There is something similar to that recorded in John 2: 19 and the following verses, where Jesus is referring to himself as being able to be raised up after three days if he was destroyed by death, which is a prophecy of his resurrection.
 He never said anything about the Temple that implied that he was going to destroy the Temple itself personally.
-They were manipulating his words because he wasn't actually attacking the Temple.
+They were manipulating his words because he was not actually attacking the Temple.
 The interesting thing about this story is the fact that Jesus said hardly anything, he remained silent when he was being criticised.
 The dignity and poise of Jesus is very evident, ‘but Jesus remained silent’, says Matthew.

-The key moment in the trial of course is the high priest's question and we need to give a little attention to this; verse 63 - 64.
+The key moment in the trial of course is the High Priest's question and we need to give a little attention to this; verse 63 - 64.

 ‘The High Priest said to him, “I charge you under oath by the living God, tell us if you are the Messiah, the son of God.”’Matthew 26:63, NIV

 That was the key question.
 When charged under oath, Jesus was forced to speak.
 Was he the Messiah, the son of God?
 This was the claim that everyone was making, this was the claim that they were refuting.
 What was Jesus going to say when asked this direct question in a Sanhedrin meeting?

 ‘”You have said so”, Jesus replied, “but I say to you from now on you'll see the Son of Man sitting at the right hand of the mighty one, and coming on the clouds of heaven.”’Matthew 26:64, NIV

 Three Names to identify Jesus